MikalaiDrabovich/fast-pixel-classification-dnn-caffe/README.md

-Complete example, from reading input images, to saving frames/videos
+A complete example, from reading input images, to saving frames/videos

-Requirements:

-cv2
-numpy
-cProfile
-weave
-caffe
+Some additional python modules may be required: cv2 weave